History of Bogotá: Economic transformation

 City economy has greatly developed and diversified.
 Industrial production became substantial, requiring specialized industrial areas development.
 Artisan production became one of the most appreciated ornamental and utilitarian expression and a source of income to family business.
 Commercial activities increasingly grow and business, financial and banking centers position Bogotá as the economic axle of the country and a privileged Andean Zone, the United States and several European and Asian countries trade market place.
-The Sabana of Bogotá has become a flower production center exported to many countries, generating foreign currency and a work source absorbing a high number of labor.
+The Bogotá savanna has become a flower production center exported to many countries, generating foreign currency and a work source absorbing a high number of labor.
 Informal economy and micro-enterprises cover a large sector of the population developing different activities.

 Cultural life

 From 1950 profound architectural, sculpture, painting, music, literature and education development began.
 Universities currently offer different artistic career studies and specialization.
-Faculties of Philosophy, Literature, History, Humanities and Social Sciences are forming professors, researchers, scientists, writers, musicians and cineastes of international renown at pre-graduation, master and doctorate levels.
+Faculties of Philosophy, Literature, History, Humanities and Social Sciences are forming professors, researchers, scientists, writers, musicians and filmmakers of international renown at pre-graduation, master and doctorate levels.

 Twenty-first century

-Bogotá is a modern metropolis with nearly seven million inhabitants, covering approximately 330 km2.
-Thanks to technical advances inherent to large cities and substantial transformation in recent years, Bogotá offers a rich and varied cultural life including modern services as well as traditional neighborhoods.
+The TransMilenio system of articulated buses opened its first phase in 2000 and has since grown to include 12 lines.
+As the city's population increased, the buses are often crowded, leading to the development of Bogotá Metro, construction on which began in 2021.

+As of 2019, Bogotá reached a population of over seven million people.